Genetics Real-Time PCR Homepage

 Reference dye: Used in all reactions to obtain normalized reporter signal (Rn) adjusted for well-to-well variations by the analysis software.
 The most common passive reference dye is ROX and is usually included in the master mix.
 Not all instruments require the use of a reference dye (see Table 1 in Real-Time PCR by Qiagen).

 Reporter dye (fluorophore): The fluorescent dye used to monitor amplicon accumulation.
 This can be attached to a specific probe or can be a dsDNA-binding agent (see for example SYBR® Green I).
-For specifications of common reporters, see Table 1 and Figure 1 in Real-Time PCR by Qiagen.
+For specifications of common reporters, see Table 1 and Figure 1 in Real-Time PCR by Qiagen and for the recommended reporter and quencher combinations, follow this link.

 Relative quantitation: A relative quantification assay is used to analyze changes in gene expression in a given sample relative to another reference sample (such as relative increase or decrease -compared to the baseline level- in gene expression in response to a treatment or in time etc).
 Includes comparative Ct (DDCt) and relative-fold methods.
 (Relative Quantification Page by Pfaffl).